mason-e/mega-bucky/ROM corruption.md

 8F00 to 9000: Pretty large Act 3 break
 9000 to 9100: Pretty large Act 4 and 5 break
 9100 to 9250: Pretty large Act 6 break
+8A80 to 8C00: Breaks the acts pretty badly.
+If I corrupt in smaller chunks, it goes in order of the acts.
+So it's some kind of code for level behavior.

 ### 96A0 to A200